 - Xbox One (app v3.13 and above)

-The major names missing from this list are Google’s Chromecast and PlayStation gaming consoles.
+The major name missing from this list is PlayStation gaming consoles.
 Unless you have a 4K TV that utilizes that Android TV operating system, you won’t be able to download the app directly to your TV, either.

 2. Sign in with your TV provider